austinmcnicholas-hub/Account-Executive-Dashboard/README.md

 ## Database

 The project uses MySQL as the database management system to store and manage client data.
-You can configure your database settings in the `settings.py` file.